AssociaTR

 Optional input parameters:

-• --vcftype One of eh, hipstr, gangstr, popstr, advntr Specify which caller produced the TR VCF, useful when the VCF is ambiguous and the caller cannot be automatically inferred.
+• --vcftype One of eh, hipstr, longtr, gangstr, popstr, advntr Specify which caller produced the TR VCF, useful when the VCF is ambiguous and the caller cannot be automatically inferred.

 • --same-samples - see the description of traits above